yactouat/udacity_nd0044_eks_walkthrough/README.md

 ## ! think of deleting unused resources

 - to delete a cluster and associated resources (VPC, subnets, etc.) created with `eksctl` your can run => `eksctl delete cluster --name=udacity-test`
+- also you must think of deleting your CI/CD CloudFormation stack